seabeya/tech-stack/go/README.md

 <br>

-### 🔷 Type Casting (Type Conversion)
+### 🔷 Type Casting

-In Go, type casting refers to explicitly converting a value from one type to another compatible type.
+In Go, type casting refers to explicitly converting a value from one type to another compatible type without any structural change.

 ```go
 func main() {